 The SAFE ENGAGE project supports access to safe abortion by providing decisionmakers with the latest data on abortion and maternal health, building the capacity of advocates and other decisionmakers to use evidence to achieve policy goals, and working with journalists to improve evidence-based reporting on abortion and related topics.
-The three-year SAFE ENGAGE project will be implemented in Burkina Faso, Côte d’Ivoire, the Democratic Republic of Congo, one state in Nigeria, South Africa, Zambia, and Zimbabwe.
+The three-year SAFE ENGAGE project will be implemented in seven countries, including Burkina Faso, Côte d’Ivoire, the Democratic Republic of Congo, one state in Nigeria, and Zimbabwe.
 SAFE ENGAGE also contains a rapid response mechanism through which additional country partners can request creative data-driven communications materials to support specific advocacy objectives.

 - Advances policy dialogue for safe abortion by creating compelling, evidence-based multimedia presentations and other materials for policymakers, advocates, and journalists.